 If you are familiar with diabetes care, test the unconscious person's blood sugar and follow these steps:

 - If the blood sugar level is lower than 70 mg/dL (3.9 mmol/L), give the person an injection of glucagon.
-Do not try to give fluids to drink and do not give insulin to someone with low blood sugar.
+Do not try to give fluids to drink.
+Do not give insulin to someone with low blood sugar.

 - If the blood sugar level is above 70 mg/dL (3.9 mmol/L) wait for medical help to arrive.
 Don't give sugar to someone whose blood sugar isn't low.

-- If you called for medical help, let the emergency care team know about the diabetes and what steps you've taken, if any.
+- If you called for medical help, tell the emergency care team about the diabetes and what steps you've taken, if any.